moderndatacompany/dataos.info/docs/learn_new/dp_consumer_learn_track/integrate_graphql/index.md

 !!! info "Overview"
     In this module, you’ll learn how to consume the Data Product through GraphQL, after ensuring that the “Product Affinity” Data Product is completely solving the use case.
 Follow a step-by-step approach to integrate it seamlessly into your application.

-## Steps to Get Started
+## Consuming the Data Product via GraphQL

-here are the steps to access and use the Data Product via GraphQL.
+Here are the steps to access and use the Data Product via GraphQL.

-### Consuming the Data Product via GraphQL

 1. **Open the Access Options Tab**